VRConservation/fbabook/chapters/monitoring.md

 🎯 Systematically tracking progress <br>
 🎯 Assessing outcomes and analyzing data <br>
 🎯 Maintaining transparency <br>
-🎯 Creating a culture of learning, sharing results and creating opportunities to compare projects across landscapes, hopefully finding solutions to broader conservation challenges <br>
+🎯 Creating a culture of learning, sharing results, and creating opportunities to compare projects across landscapes, hopefully finding solutions to broader conservation challenges <br>

 This comprehensive approach helps identify and address issues early and fosters a culture of continuous improvement.
 Effective MEAL practices enhance accountability to stakeholders, ensure resources are used efficiently, and contribute to the overall sustainability and impact of projects.
 Despite the importance of MEAL, donors rarely provide adequate funding for it.
 Given this reality, you must find ways to implement MEAL with whatever resources—personnel, time, and budget—are available.
 This quick-step guide will get you started.